fsnow/MongoTools/adf-change-cluster.md

 python adf-change-cluster.py <PROJECT_ID> <FEDERATED_NAME> <CLUSTER_NAME> --public_key <API_PUBLIC_KEY> --private_key API_PRIVATE_KEY
 ```

-The Atlas API will be read from the environment variables MONGODB_ATLAS_PUBLIC_KEY and MONGODB_ATLAS_PRIVATE_KEY if not passed on the command line.
+The Atlas API key will be read from the environment variables MONGODB_ATLAS_PUBLIC_KEY and MONGODB_ATLAS_PRIVATE_KEY if not passed on the command line.

 ## How it Works